flavio-fernandes/pelican-blog/content/work/openstack-using-vagrant.md

 [gist:id=cc9b2770ed619589bee5]

 Looking at the wireshark packets, after decoding the VXLAN headers.
-Play close attention to the VNI values to keep track of the tenant boundaries.
+Pay close attention to the VNI values to keep track of the tenant boundaries.
 <button class="toggle">Show/hide</button>